kubegems/installer-operator/README.md

 The environments of ansbile-playbook runtime at `roles/installer/defaults/main.yaml`, you can modity it after some task changed.

-> tips: Do not include this file in .dockerignore.
+> tips: Do not exclude this file in .dockerignore.

 for more information, see https://sdk.operatorframework.io/docs/building-operators/ansible/development-tips/